How this Normandy town remembers the American sacrifice at D-Day

 Standing in the Airborne Museum in town, he points to where he saw dead paratroopers hanging from trees.

 “For me, it is not a museum — it is a memory.
-Every time I come here I remember these guys,” he says.
+Every time I come here, I remember these guys,” he said.
 “Some people say, ‘Oh, you remember.’
 I say, ‘No, I never forget.’”

 Like Renaud, Andrée Auvray has not forgotten the German occupation and the American liberation.

-Note: CORRECTION (June 5, 2019, 4:14 p.m.
-ET): A previous version of this article misstated the branch of the armed forces in which Sgt.
-Blake Covey serves.
-He serves with the Army Reserve, not the Air Force.